7 Best Colors for Studio Apartments

 Terracotta brings a cozy, earthy vibe to your studio apartment.
 This warm hue ranges from soft pinkish-browns to rich, burnt oranges.
 It’s a great choice for creating a welcoming atmosphere in your small space.

-Terracotta is versatile too.
+Terracotta is versatile, too.
 It works in both modern and traditional decor styles.
 You can balance it with lighter neutrals to keep your studio feeling open and airy.

 6. Sage Green